znkbnk/React-15-Habit/README.md

 - When the button is clicked, it should toggle the showCompletedHabits state between true and false.

-Step 5: Move Completed Habits Automatically

-- In the HabitList component:
-- When a habit's goal days reach 0:
-- Check if the habit's goalDays is greater than 0.
-- If it is, decrement the goal days by 1.
-- Update the habit with the new goal days using the updateHabit function.
-- If the updated goalDays become 0, move the habit to the completedHabits array using setCompletedHabits.

-Step 6: Display Completed Habits and Days Taken
+Step 5: Display Completed Habits and Days Taken

 - Create a new component (e.g., CompletedHabits) to display completed habits.